vdsabev/overstate/README.md

 };
 ```

-This allows you to build the data tree of your dreams! 🌳🦄
+This allows you to build a hierarchical tree of data and functions.

 ### Lazy Loading
-So you want to do [code splitting with webpack](https://webpack.js.org/api/module-methods/#import), or put some values and functions in the model at some later point and have the functions automatically update data when called?
+So you want to do [code splitting with webpack](https://webpack.js.org/api/module-methods/#import) and have functions from the imported modules automatically call `store.update` data when executed?

 Here are a few ways to do it: